Asylum in the United States: Relevant law and procedures

 "Under the [INA], the Attorney General may grant asylum to individuals who meet several statutory requirements, including that they have suffered or fear (1) 'persecution,' (2) 'on account of,' (3) their 'race, religion, nationality, membership in a particular social group, or political opinion.'"
 The United States framework on migration is securitization, focusing on the safety of citizens.
 This results in strict U.S. policies and laws surrounding immigration and asylum.

-The United States is obliged to recognize valid claims for asylum under the 1951 Convention Relating to the Status of Refugees and its 1967 Protocol.
+The United States is obliged to recognize valid claims for asylum under the United Nations' 1951 Convention Relating to the Status of Refugees and its 1967 Protocol.
 As defined by these agreements, a refugee is a person who is outside their country of nationality (or place of habitual residence if stateless) who, owing to a fear of persecution on account of a protected ground, is unable or unwilling to avail himself of the protection of the state.
 Protected grounds include race, nationality, religion, political opinion and membership of a particular social group.
 The signatories to these agreements are further obliged not to return or "refoul" refugees to countries or places where they would face persecution.

 This commitment was codified and expanded by the United States Congress with the passing of the Refugee Act of 1980.
 Besides reiterating the definitions of the 1951 Convention and its Protocol, the Refugee Act provided for the establishment of an Office of Refugee Resettlement (ORR) within the U.S. Department of Health and Human Services (HHS) to help refugees begin their lives in the U.S. The structure and procedures evolved and by 2004, federal handling of refugee affairs was led by PRM, working with the ORR at HHS.
 Asylum claims are mainly the responsibility of the U.S. Department of Homeland Security (DHS).